Interact with the Smart Contract

 const { ethers } = require("ethers");

-// XRPL EVM Devnet RPC
+// XRPL EVM RPC

 const provider = new ethers.providers.JsonRpcProvider(